isomerpages/iras-onestoppayroll/_about/About One Stop Payroll.md

 the Ministry of Manpower (MOM) and the Government Technology Agency (GovTech).
 The initiative aims to streamline and simplify the payroll and employment-related regulatory requirements for businesses and employers.</p>
-<p>Currently, businesses are required to submit similar income and employment-related
+<p>Currently, businesses are required to submit similar payroll and employment-related
 information to respective agencies.
 This includes the annual submission of salary data (under Auto-Inclusion Scheme) to IRAS, monthly submission of CPF contributions to CPFB, and responses to the Occupational Employment